arkivverket/nin-validator/README.md

 #### Test numbers
 This flag is set to true if the number originates from ["Tenor"](https://www.skatteetaten.no/skjema/testdata/), the test utility of the norwegian tax authority.

-Since Arkivverket has no reason to exclude test numbers from production use (they will not occur in real archives, and if they do, we want to display them), test numbers can not be rejected when validating a nin.
+Since Arkivverket has no reason to exclude test numbers from production use (they will not occur in real archives, and if they do, we want to display them), test numbers can not be rejected when validating a nin with nin-validator.

 ### The NinValidationError type